elephantscale/es-training-new/secure-coding/slides/Common-Attacks.md

 - In 2014, hackers exploited an XSS vulnerability in the eBay website
-- Users were redirected to a fake login page used to harvest their login credentials
-- _eBay redirect attack puts buyers' credentials at risk_ https://www.bbc.com/news/technology-29241563
+- Users were redirected to a fake login page used to harvest their login credentials -BBC Report: _eBay redirect attack puts buyers' credentials at risk_ https://www.bbc.com/news/technology-29241563
 - Other companies suffering major XSS attacks are Minecraft, Wordpress, Adobe and others

 ---

 ## Defences Against XSS Attacks

-- XSS relies on social engineering like phishing attacks to get users to click on the link provided by the attacker
+- XSS relies on social engineering like phishing attacks to get victims to click on the link provided by the attacker
   - First line of defence is to train users to _not_ click on unvetted links in emails or posts
-  - Email filtering to block links or to only allow whitelisted links through
+  - Email filtering can block links or to allow only whitelisted links
-- The primary defence against XSS is to remove the website vulnerabilities that allow the injection of malicious code
+- The primary website defence against XSS is to remove the website vulnerabilities that allow the injection of malicious code
   - For persistent XSS, this means not allowing code to inserted as if it were data
-  - For reflected XSS, this means not allowing user supplied html in website responses
+  - For reflected XSS, this means not allowing user supplied HTML in website responses
   - For DOM XSS, this means that all potential invalid or unexpected inputs are handled correctly

 ---